ThomasSugar/hmil/people.md

 Dr. Sugar leads a research effort in wearable robotic systems.
 He is developing robotic orthoses and prostheses for rehabilitation and enhanced mobility.
 His current research projects include SPARKy, Spring Ankle with Regenerative Kinetics, a powered prosthetic ankle, PAFO, a powered ankle foot orthosis, and wearable exoskeletons for enhanced gait performance.

-Dr. Sugar also has co-founded two companies.
-SpringActive, Inc. builds powered prosthetic ankles, orthoses, and exoskeletons.
+Dr. Sugar also has co-founded companies.
 The Wearable Robotics Association will host a wearable robotics conference, WearRAcon, in Phoenix on an annual basis.

 </div>

 ## Graduate Students
-* Raymond Churchwell, MS
 * Lee Griffith, MS
 * Alex Boehler, PhD
 * Brandon Martin, PhD